About the Book

 And here is a terrific review published April 10 from Joel Connelly of the Seattle Post-Intelligencer:

-How fun to open the New York Times Book Review March 17 and find these nice words for Witness Tree:
+And how fun to open the New York Times Book Review March 17 and find these nice words for Witness Tree:

 “Witness Tree…gets at sweeping ideas by looking at one century-old oak tree in Massachusetts.
 Among many other subjects — forest regeneration, acorn production, pollen records — Mapes has plenty to say about our early spring(s).
 “Climate change, the trees, streams, and puddles, and birds, bugs, and frogs, attest, is not a matter of opinion or belief,” she writes.
 “It is an observable fact.”

-Still glowing from the launch April 11 in Seattle at our beautiful downtown public library, co-presented by the Elisabeth C. Miller Library of the University of Washington Botanic Gardens and the School of Environmental and Forest Sciences at the College of the Environment at the University of Washington.
+I’m still glowing from the launch April 11 in Seattle at our beautiful downtown public library, co-presented by the Elisabeth C. Miller Library of the University of Washington Botanic Gardens and the School of Environmental and Forest Sciences at the College of the Environment at the University of Washington.

-Back east, I launched Witness Tree at the Harvard Forest May 2 and the Arnold Arboretum on May 5.
+Then back east, I launched Witness Tree at the Harvard Forest May 2 and the Arnold Arboretum on May 5.
 Glorious events, both!

-And to get it all started, Witness Tree received a starred review in the Feb 15 issue of Kirkus Reviews!
+Reviews also have been so gratifying!
+To get it all started, Witness Tree received a starred review in the Feb 15 issue of Kirkus Reviews!

 “A textured story of a rapidly changing natural world and our relationship to it, told through the lens of one tree over four seasons.Seattle Times environmental reporter Mapes (Breaking Ground: The Lower Elwha Klallam Tribe and the Unearthing of Tse-whit-zen Village, 2015, etc.) first encountered the Harvard Forest as a Knight Science Journalism Fellow, returning soon afterward for a yearlong stay in the woods.
 Renting a room in a historic farmhouse, she sought out a majestic century-old oak to serve as her lens from which to explore the past, situate the present, and grapple with an uncertain future.
 Aided by a colorful team of interdisciplinary experts, Mapes tells a dynamic story from multiple perspectives, including from a hammock in the canopy of the tree.
 Understanding trees simultaneously as utility and commodity, as ritual and relic, as beings with agency and sustainers of life, the author illustrates how they have found their ways into our homes and memories, our economies and language, and she reveals their places in our entangled future.
 Seamlessly blending elements of physics, ecology, biology, phenology, sociology, and philosophy, Mapes skillfully employs her oak as a human-scaled entry point for probing larger questions.
 Readers bear witness to indigenous histories and colonialism, to deforestation and extraction, to industrialization and urbanization, and to the story of carbon and the indisputable realities of human-caused climate change.
 Understanding these phenomena to be intricately interconnected, the author probes lines falsely drawn between objectivity and emotion and between science and wonder, all while examining the nature of knowledge and the possibilities, tensions, and limitations of science.
 Passionately discrediting the notion that humans and nature are separate, she links this flawed belief to the root of our current ecological crisis and calls for a reimagining of the ways of being together in the world.
 A meticulously, beautifully layered portrayal of vulnerability and loss, renewal and hope, this extensively researched yet deeply personal book is a timely call to bear witness and to act in an age of climate-change denial.”